igotdes/WeatherItBetter/README.md

 ---

-**Built with Google Gemini AI as part of a Kaggle Data Science Capstone Project**
+**Built with Google Gemini AI and Claude Code as part of the Google x Kaggle 5-Day AI Agents Intensive Course Capstone Project**